WaqasSaleem97/CC_F25/Lab_Tasks/Lab_5/Lab5.md

 - Save screenshots as: `task7_apt_update.png` and `task7_install_chrome.png`

-9. Alternate (preferred, cleaner) method — create a single google-chrome.list entry
+9. Alternate (preferred, cleaner) method — create a single `google-chrome.list` entry

-10. (Optional cleanup before alternate method) If you added the chrome stanza earlier and want to switch to the preferred method:
+10. `Cleanup before alternate method` you added the chrome earlier and want to switch to the preferred method:

 ```bash
 sudo apt remove google-chrome-stable -y